 Step 1: Get a bike.

 Any bike will do.
-Use your own or grab a Boise GreenBike rental to keep things simple.
-After you download their free app, look on the GreenBike website ahead of time to see how many bikes are located where and find the location that makes the most sense for pickup.
 We like to start somewhere in Boise with easy and safe access to the Greenbelt.
 Popular spots include Shoreline Dr., Ann Morrison and Kathryn Albertson Parks, or Payette Brewing (where you can enjoy a little taste before heading off, obviously).

 The Garden City Greenbelt signage program guides you to Food, Art and Recreation.
 “CREATE” for artists; “TASTE” for craft breweries, cideries, wineries, and artisan food products; and “PLAY” for parks and recreation areas.